 So according to the PSZ series used by the Times, overall tax rates on the wealthiest earners did decline in the last half-century – but only slightly.
 The tax cut amounted to no more than about six percentage points, or less than a third of what the Times editorial board claimed.

 When debating tax policy it is important to use empirical evidence to inform the discussion of what rates the top earners currently pay and what rates we would like them to pay, or if a rate change is even warranted at all.
-We cannot have that discussion, however, when academics such as Saez and Zucman put their fingers on the scale of their own measurements, and when top journalism outlets that claim to be papers of record present such blatantly distorted and politicized picture of what the empirical evidence reveals.
+We cannot have that discussion, however, when academics such as Saez and Zucman put their fingers on the scale of their own measurements, and when top journalism outlets that claim to be papers of record present such a blatantly distorted and politicized picture of what the empirical evidence reveals.